How to Tell if CPU Cooler is Seated Properly [4 Tested Ways]

 Another indicator of a malfunctioning cooler is when one CPU core is hotter than the other.

-If you notice varied temperatures for different cores, this indicates an issue with your cooling system, and it is unable to disperse heat from the processor.
+If you notice varied temperatures for different cores, this indicates an issue with your cooling system, and it cannot disperse heat from the processor.

 Conclusion

-Users will not receive the best performance from their computer if their CPU cooler is not correctly installed over the processor.
+You will not receive the best performance from your computer if you haven’t installed the CPU cooler correctly over the processor.

-So, in this article, I demonstrated how to determine whether your CPU cooler is properly fitted.
+So, in this article, I demonstrated how to determine if you have fitted your CPU cooler the proper way.

 If you have any questions or comments, leave them in the space below.